The study of the Earth as well as its properties and processes.

 GRADUATE WITH ONE FOOT ALREADY IN THE DOOR

-Students who graduate with an Earth Sciences degree from the University of Waterloo automatically qualify to become a P.GEO, through the Association of Professional Geoscientists of Ontario, upon graduation.
+Students who graduate with an Earth Sciences degree from the University of Waterloo automatically qualify to become a P.GEO, through the Professional Geoscientists of Ontario, upon graduation.

 Becoming a Professional Geoscientist means you are qualified and licensed to sign proposals and designs into action.